albertvucinovic/chat.sh/README.md

 - **Configuration-Driven**:
     - `models.json`: Define the models you want to use with a unique display name for each model-provider pair.
     - `providers.json`: Configure the API endpoints and environment variables for each provider's API key.
+        - Here you define the names of the variables that will hold the api key
+        - chat.sh automatically sources .env file in current directory, so you can put api keys themselves there
+            - export OPENAI_API_KEY="sk-..."
 - **Rich Terminal UI**:
     - Built with `rich` and `prompt_toolkit`.
     - Autocompletion for commands and file paths.